pdf-association/arlington-pdf-model/TestGrammar/README.md

 3. recursively validates a folder containing many PDF files.
     - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting.
 4. compares the Arlington PDF model grammar with the Adobe DVA FormalRep
-    - the output report needs manual review afterwards
+    - the output report needs manual review afterwards, as predicates will trigger differences

 ## Usage